odoo/odoo/doc/reference/javascript_reference.rst

     Note that the files in a bundle are all loaded immediately when the user loads the odoo web client.
-This means that the files are transferred through the network everytime (except when the browser cache is active).
+This means that the files are transferred through the network every time (except when the browser cache is active).
 In some cases, it may be better to lazyload some assets.
 For example, if a widget requires a large library, and that widget is not a core part of the experience, then it may be a good idea to only load the library when the widget is actually created.
 The